The Angry Birds Movie: Theatrical

-The film was initially scheduled to be released on July 1, 2016, but it was later moved forward to May 20.
-The film was released in Finland on May 13, 2016, and in the United States on May 20, 2016, in RealD 3D and 4DX.
-An animated short film titled The Early Hatchling Gets the Worm was shown alongside the film in selected theaters.
+The Angry Birds Movie was initially scheduled to be released on July 1, 2016, but it was moved forward to May 20.
+The premiere was held at the Regency Village Theatre in Westwood, Los Angeles on May 7, 2016, accompanied by a carnival and petting zoo.
+It was released in Finland on May 13 and in the United States on May 20, in RealD 3D and 4DX.
+An animated short film titled The Early Hatchling Gets the Worm was shown alongside the film in select theaters.